 The thought of not having this home together anymore and that I would be alone in the new house I've bought on the seafront is one that feels scary.
 Even if separating might make room for a dream girl to come to me the idea of parting from Kathy fills me with nausea.
 I can not see beyond the pain of the present the possibility of joy in pastures new.
 And without this vision it's so easy to get trapped in a dead relationship.
 At the moment our relationship feels very much alive but the end date is looking at us but we've trained ourselves not to catch its eye.

 The engine is pulsating of the Saab 900i as I pull up in a side street.
 We're in a small town.
 It's dark, everything's wet but it's not raining.
 I get out the car to look at the damage.
 There's a dent where the brick landed on the bonnet.
 The car was pristine until that moment.
 I wipe off the dirt hoping it's just a surface scuff but t isn't.

-I walk to the back of the car open the boot and pull out a large over powered air rifle which I pass to Lee as I get in to the driver's seat.
+I walk to the back of the car open the boot and pull out a large over powered air rifle which I pass to my friend as I get in to the driver's seat.
 “OK” I say “let's get ‘em.”

 From the view point of the two guys who'd perpetrated the crime it must have been a strange sight.
 A man with short arms drives back towards them after they'd thrown a brick at him.
 I'm not sure who'd started it, but all it took was a bad look.

 It's night time, the sunroof is open with the passenger, like a tank turret soldier half hanging out of it with a large rifle aimed at them.